 MORE THAN MEETS THE EYE

 While Torquay slumbered in relative obscurity as a small fishing port for centuries, the early 19th century saw it enjoy a rapid rise in popularity as resort for the wealthy seeking an alternative to holidays in Europe.
-Its status was confirmed by a visit in 1820 by King George which signalled a further rapid expansion and the building of hundreds of large villas, one of which became the Meadfoot Bay Hotel!
-The arrival of the railway in 1848, overseen by no less than Isambard Kingdom Brunel, added to its growing popularity by those attracted to its temperate climate which earned it its name of the English Riviera.
-By the 1870s the town had become such a favourite of the wealthy that it earned the title of 'the richest town in England'.
-While it's overall popularity as a resort continued through well into the 20th century, the moneyed inhabitants in the main, slowly drifted away leaving many of their luxury villas to be converted into hotels and B&Bs.
+Its status was confirmed by a visit in 1820 by King George, and this signalled a further rapid expansion with the building of hundreds of large villas, one of which became the Meadfoot Bay Hotel!
+The arrival of the railway in 1848, overseen by no less than Isambard Kingdom Brunel, added to Torquay's growing popularity due its temperate climate which earned it the name of the English Riviera.
+By the 1870s the town had become such a favourite of the wealthy that it then earned the title of 'the richest town in England'.
+While its overall popularity as a resort continued well into the 20th century, the moneyed inhabitants in the main, slowly drifted away leaving many of their luxury villas to be converted into hotels and B&Bs.

 Torre Abbey Museum

 If you want to understand the fascinating history of Torquay this is the perfect place to start.
 This is no dry and dusty museum but a brilliantly curated exhibition which takes the visitor through the various highs and lows of our history.
 Rapidly growing as the Bay’s key cultural hub, the museum hosts world class exhibitions alongside creative work from local emerging talent.
 The Abbey is a real hive of activity which ranges from comedy nights to outdoor theatre and cinema in amongst the stunning ruins.
 When the sun is shining your attention might be drawn elsewhere, but otherwise it really is worth a visit.